 Our main speaker this month was Alison Wake

 Alison is a member of the Peak District Artisans.
 She is inspired by the natural and industrial landscapes of Derbyshire.
 We were taken through a collection of photographs in varying seasons.
 The colours were fantastic, as were the miniature scenes she created from them.
 Her work is hand stitched in wool, dyed locally.
 She usually buys variegated skeins in 4ply (sock yarn) so that a continuous line of long and short stitch can be created without change of thread.
 The waterfalls have a sparkle of silver and look very realistic.
 Alison was very generous with her tips about construction and framing.
 If you did not join the zoom meeting do have a look at her website, Cognissart.
 I had no idea that Derbyshire was such a beautiful county as I have only ever seen it in rain and fog.
-Some of her work is currently on display at The Rope Walk in Barton on Humber.
+Some of her work is currently in the shop at The Rope Walk in Barton on Humber.
 Opening Days Wednesday – Sunday